• Skip to main content

 • My least favorite: Mount Sunflower, Kansas (only because it was in the middle of nowhere and nothing to see)

 Have you visited any state high points?
 Comment down below and let me know!
-I’d love to hear what you thought and any advice for ones that I have not done so far!
-Or if you have any trivia questions you think I should add, let me know.
+I’d love to hear what you think and any advice for those I have not done so far!
+Or, if you have any trivia questions you think I should add, let me know.

 Reader Interactions